MakabulosMemorialHS/Valid-Ticket/README.md

    $ git config --global core.editor vim

+This repository has two branches:

+   1. master -- the master version.
+   2. online -- the branch used during the pandemic.

+   Remember to checkout or pull the correct branch before compiling.

-Check what branch you are in with
+To check what branch you are in with

    $ git branch